President & CEO

 Director, Leadership Development

 Michael joined the NYC Leadership Academy in 2007.
 He supports the design and delivery of the Leadership Academy’s coach training work and has played a pivotal role in developing and supporting coaching practice both internally and with our clients.
 He is a team lead for our work with the Bainum Family Foundation / ACE Academy and has been a key designer and facilitator for our New Principal Institute.
-As a project manager, Michael oversees the implementation of our i3/TISS grant from the U.S. Department of Education; Equity: Inquiry to Action, a program supporting district teams in tackling an equity-focused problem of practice; the West Michigan Leadership Academy; and our leadership development work in Phoenix, AZ, and Richland County, MD.
+As a project manager, Michael oversees the implementation of our i3/TISS grant from the U.S. Department of Education; Equity: Inquiry to Action, a program supporting district teams in tackling an equity-focused problem of practice; the West Michigan Leadership Academy; and our leadership development work in Phoenix, AZ, and Richland County, SC.
 Before coming to the Leadership Academy, Michael served as an AmeriCorps member in Patterson, NJ, with NJ Community Development Corporation and JFK High School’s School-Based Youth Services Program.
 A Bronx native, Michael has a BA in psychology from Rutgers College.

 Neil F. Kreinik has provided coach support for NYC Leadership Academy coaches and principals since 2003.
 Prior to coming to the Leadership Academy, Neil spent much of his career serving Community School District 28 in New York City, where he was superintendent for seven years, director of funded programs, director of organization, a principal, and an assistant principal.
 Neil holds a BA in history from Queens College and an MS in Curriculum and a Professional Diploma in Administration and Supervision from St. John’s University.